neethukvarghese/nife-mo-alkaline-oer-data/README.md

-# Raw Data and Plot Scripts for the Manuscript
+# Data and Plot Scripts for the Manuscript

 This repository contains the raw data and plotting scripts for the figures in the following manuscript: